 Hives must be removed, as they contain eggs and larvae that will decay if you simply kill the colony.
 It’s always best to get a beekeeper if you think the hive belongs to a protected species.

 To remove a hive yourself, you’ll first have to kill the occupants.
 This can be done at night by using a chemical spray designed for bees such as Raid.
+Try to use extreme caution, as even one worker bee can sound the alarm and send the whole colony after you.

 Bees in a Wall